artcom/watchdog-td/README.md

 ./external/watchdog
 ```

-Load the tox into your project
+Load the tox into your project:

-In the "Common" page set "Reload custom parameters" to OFF
+1. drag into your project
+2. Common -> Enable External .tox = ON
+3. Common -> External .tox Path = set to tox file
+4. Common -> Reload custom parameters = OFF

 ## Usage